Homological stability and densities of generalized configuration spaces: Cohomological Chevalley complex

 \begin{cor} Consider the following push-out diagram of $\coLie$-coalgebras equipped with the action of some operator $T$

 where $\mathfrak{a}$ and $\mathfrak{b}$ are with finite dimensional $\Ho^*(\mathfrak{a})$ and $\Ho^*(\mathfrak{b})$ (which implies the same for $\mathfrak{c}$).
 Then, we have

 \end{cor}

 We will now move on to studying $\Poinc$.
-Since $\Poinc$ is not additive, we can only treat the case where the $\coLie$-coalgebras involved are abelian, in which case, the satement is simply about symmetric powers.
+Since $\Poinc$ is not additive, we can only treat the case where the $\coLie$-coalgebras involved are abelian, in which case, the statement is simply about symmetric powers.

 \begin{prop} Let

 be strongly unital $\coLie$-coalgebras, where $\Ho^*(\mathfrak{u})$ and $\Ho^*(\mathfrak{v})$ are finite dimensional, and where the direct sum are taken in the category of $\coLie$-coalgebras.\footnote{I.e. no interaction between different summands.} Then